SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 ## During Tournament Responsibilities
 1. Ensure proper arrangement during inauguration of sports tournament.
-2. Check that the sports ground/fiedl/court and realted sports equipment are in order.
+2. Check that the sports ground/field/court and related sports equipment are in order.
 3. Ensure that the sports event is being organized as per schedule.
 4. Check the arrangement of refreshments to players and officials.
 5. Make necessary announcement regarding the progress of the tournament.
 6. Prepare proper scoresheet for record.
-7. Provide and update information to electonic and print media.
+7. Provide and update information to electronic and print media.
 8. Maintain proper discipline.

 ## Post Tournament Responsibilities